funRiceGenes/funRiceGenes.github.io/_posts/S/2015-01-20-SnRK1A~OsSnRK1a~OsSnRK1A1.md

     + __OsCIPK15__, __SnRK1A~OsSnRK1a~OsSnRK1A1__, [Coordinated responses to oxygen and sugar deficiency allow rice seedlings to tolerate flooding](http://www.ncbi.nlm.nih.gov/pubmed?term=Coordinated responses to oxygen and sugar deficiency allow rice seedlings to tolerate flooding%5BTitle%5D), CIPK15 regulates the plant global energy and stress sensor SnRK1A (Snf1-related protein kinase 1) and links O(2)-deficiency signals to the SnRK1-dependent sugar-sensing cascade to regulate sugar and energy production and to enable rice growth under floodwater
     + __OsSAUR33__, __SnRK1A~OsSnRK1a~OsSnRK1A1__, [The Rice Small Auxin-Up RNA Gene OsSAUR33 Regulates Seed Vigor via Sugar Pathway during Early Seed Germination](http://www.ncbi.nlm.nih.gov/pubmed?term=The Rice Small Auxin-Up RNA Gene OsSAUR33 Regulates Seed Vigor via Sugar Pathway during Early Seed Germination%5BTitle%5D),  OsSAUR33 interacted with the sucrose non-fermenting-1-related protein kinase OsSnRK1A, a regulator of the sugar signaling pathway, which influences the expression of sugar signaling-related genes during germination
     + __OsFLZ18__, __SnRK1A~OsSnRK1a~OsSnRK1A1__, [Genome-Wide Identification, Expression and Functional Analysis Reveal the Involvement of FCS-Like Zinc Finger Gene Family in Submergence Response in Rice](http://www.ncbi.nlm.nih.gov/pubmed?term=Genome-Wide Identification, Expression and Functional Analysis Reveal the Involvement of FCS-Like Zinc Finger Gene Family in Submergence Response in Rice%5BTitle%5D),  As a case study, we demonstrated that OsFLZ18 interacted with SnRK1A and inhibited the transcriptional activation activity of SnRK1A in modulating the expression of its target gene ¦ÁAmy3, a positive regulator in rice flooding tolerance
+    + __ONAC023~OsNAC23__, __SnRK1A~OsSnRK1a~OsSnRK1A1__, [The OsNAC23-Tre6P-SnRK1a feed-forward loop regulates sugar homeostasis and grain yield in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=The OsNAC23-Tre6P-SnRK1a feed-forward loop regulates sugar homeostasis and grain yield in rice.%5BTitle%5D),  Meanwhile, OsNAC23 and Tre6P suppress the transcription and enzyme activity of SnRK1a, a low-carbon sensor and antagonist of OsNAC23, to prevent the SnRK1a-mediated phosphorylation and degradation of OsNAC23
+    + __ONAC023~OsNAC23__, __SnRK1A~OsSnRK1a~OsSnRK1A1__, [The OsNAC23-Tre6P-SnRK1a feed-forward loop regulates sugar homeostasis and grain yield in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=The OsNAC23-Tre6P-SnRK1a feed-forward loop regulates sugar homeostasis and grain yield in rice.%5BTitle%5D),  Thus, OsNAC23, Tre6P, and SnRK1a formÂ a feed-forward loop to sense sugar and maintain sugar homeostasis by transporting sugars to sink organs

 [//]: # * **Key figures**